brownLlama/ssh-gcp-vm/README.md

  ./ssh-gcp-vm/./prep.sh
 ```

-Once it runs the prep.sh, it will exit the VM.
+Once it runs the prep.sh, exit the VM by typing `exit`.
 Connect to VM using Step 3 again and run the following to run `setup.sh`

 ```bash
  ./ssh-gcp-vm/./setup.sh
 ```

-Again, when the setup is completed it will exit the VM.
+Again, when the setup is completed, exit the VM again by typing `exit`.

 ## Step 5: Creating SSH Config File